 |

-Means of communication with the controller of the electronic engine management system (ECM) is a diagnostic block (DLC).
-It is located below the toolbar.
-The diagnostic terminal is used to connect the scan tool.
-Battery power and a ground point are provided to the scan tool through the diagnostic connector.
-The ECM can communicate with the scan tool by linking the serial data circuit to the diagnostic module.
+The means of exchanging data with the electronic engine control system (ECM) controller is the data link connector (DLC).
+It is located under the instrument panel.
+The DLC connector is used to connect the scan tool.
+Power from the battery and a ground point are supplied to the scan tool through the DLC connector.
+The ECM controller can communicate with the scan tool due to the serial data circuit connection with the DLC connector.

-An intermittent fault can be caused by a loose connection, frayed insulation, or a broken wire under the insulation.
+An intermittent fault may be caused by a poor connection, worn insulation, or a broken wire under the insulation.

-Any circuit suspected of producing an intermittent fault should be carefully checked for the following:
+Any circuit suspected of causing an intermittent fault should be carefully checked for the following conditions:

 - Removed terminals.